25 High School Internships in Los Angeles in 2025

 Duration: N/A

-Court Angels is an internship program provided by the Los Angeles Superior Court for local area high school students ages 16 and 17.
-The aim of Court Angels is to provide participants with quality work experience and a deeper understanding of the court and court-related career opportunities.
+Court Angels is an internship program provided by the Los Angeles Superior Court for local area high school students who may be considered at risk with high potential.
+Court Angels aim to provide participants with quality work experience and a deeper understanding of the court and court-related career opportunities.
 Interns are paired with a mentor to guide them through their experience, and some positions receive compensation.

 Participants in this program are recommended by a high school counselor or instructor, or a community organization, professional organization, or church within Los Angeles County.